 The approval process alters borrowers' search because the possibility of future rejection increases borrowers' willingness to take a high price offer.
-An individual borrower whose probability of rejection is (1 - p) realizes the benefit of search with probability p.
+An individual borrower whose probability of rejection is (1-p), realizes the benefit of search with probability p.
 They are therefore willing to accept the same offer as a borrower who is approved for sure, but whose search cost is $\frac{1}{p}$ times higher.
 This simple intuition has several implications.
-Since search data are often unavailable, search costs are often estimated by inverting transaction prices to recover the distribution of reservation prices (e.g., Hortaçsu and Syverson (2004), Allen, Clark, and Houde (2014), Roussanov, Ruan, and Wei (2018)).
+Since search data is often unavailable, search costs are often estimated by inverting transaction prices to recover the distribution of reservation prices (e.g. Hortaçsu and Syverson (2004); Allen et al. (2014); 1 Roussanov et al. (2018)).
 This paper argues that applying this approach to credit markets overestimates search costs by $\frac{1}{p}$ because the variation in estimated search cost across consumers confounds variation in search costs and rejection rates.